smattymatty/django-spellbook-docs-site/markdown_content/Commands/spellbook_md.md

    - Configure settings for multiple source-destination pairs
    - Run the command and verify both sources are processed correctly
    - Check that the content is accessible at the expected URLs

+4. **Custom Base Templates**:

+   - Create two different base templates with distinct layouts
+   - Configure settings to use different templates for different sources
+   - Run the command and verify each source uses its assigned template
+   - Compare how the same content appears with different base templates

 **Bonus**: Try the `--continue-on-error` flag with some intentionally malformed markdown files to see how the command handles errors.
 {~~}